In Exercises 1–10, based on the nature of the given data, do the ... | Channels for Pearson+

 c.
 Analyze the data and state a conclusion.

 Video Games In a survey of subjects aged 18–29, subjects were asked if they play video games often or sometimes.
-Among 1017 males, 72% answered “yes.”
 Among 984 females, 49% answered “yes” (based on data from a Pew Research Center survey).

 Verified step by step guidance